With everything on your plate, it can be tempting to let anniversary celebrations fall to the wayside.

 We actually encourage our hiring classes to name themselves and forge their own identity.
 (That’s how we ended up with groups named “SnackNasty,” “Young Money,” and “The Wolf Pack.”)

-Hanging without puppies is fun and good for your health.
+Hanging with puppies is fun and good for your health.
 Animals in the office have been proven to relieve stress in the workplace.

 If your office isn’t normally dog friendly, work with a nearby shelter to bring puppies to you just for the day.
 One such shelter is Puppies for Rent based in Utah.
 They use a “puppy party” model to introduce animals from no-kill shelters to local dog lovers (i.e., potential adopters).

 For more (like 117 more) year one celebrations ideas, check our mega list of employee reward ideas.

 A $100-$200 Snappy Gift

 For one year anniversaries, Snappy suggests a gift that’s between $100-200 dollars.
 Some of Snappy’s favorite gifts within that budget range include a Waterford Wine Tasting Set, a nice backpack, or a popular tech gadget such as a JBL Clip Waterproof Bluetooth Speaker, Fitbit Versa 2, Kindle, or wireless headphones.

 This budget range is perfect for that initial work anniversary because there are many top-trending options to choose from, but it is also easier to budget.
 Snappy found that 77% of employees would rather choose their gift than have a gift picked for them.
 By giving employees a range of exciting options, your team will feel excited with the opportunity to choose something they actually want.